 This is a learning strategy that mixes game mechanics and content to engage learners and thereby turn the entire learning process into a game.
 The main aim of elearning gamification in a real-world context is to motivate learners and give them the confidence to improve their performance in a given activity.

-Corporate training departments have begun to focus on gamification for a variety of training needs analysis ranging from onboarding, induction, application-based, simulation, soft skill to compliance.
+Corporate training departments have begun to focus on gamification for a variety of training needs analysis ranging from onboarding, induction, application-based simulation, and soft skills training courses.

 From gamification research, it has been found to work because they utilize existing core experiences and amplify them using motivational techniques, such as feedback, achievements, and rewards.